Skip to main content

 The Genetic Foundation of Hormonal Action

 To appreciate how your genes influence TRT’s effects on your heart, we must first look at the basic mechanics of testosterone in the body.
 Testosterone, like all hormones, works by binding to specific proteins called receptors.
 Think of it as a key fitting into a lock.
-The primary lock for testosterone is the androgen receptor (AR).

-The gene that provides the instructions for building this receptor is the AR gene.
-Small, common variations, known as polymorphisms, in this gene can change the shape and sensitivity of the receptor.
 Some individuals have AR receptors that are highly efficient at binding to testosterone, while others have receptors that are less sensitive.
 This genetic difference can profoundly impact how your tissues, including your heart and blood vessels, respond to the same level of testosterone in your bloodstream.

 For instance, a person with a highly sensitive AR might experience significant physiological effects from a standard dose of testosterone.
 Conversely, someone with a less sensitive receptor might require a different dose to achieve the same clinical outcome.
-These are not defects; they are part of the natural diversity of the human population.
+These genetic variations are not defects; they are part of the natural diversity of the human population.

 Recognizing their existence is fundamental to understanding why a standardized TRT protocol might yield different results for you than for someone else.
 It is a biological reality that underscores the need for a personalized approach to hormonal optimization.